Beliavsky/Fortran-code-on-GitHub/README.md

 [Multi-Reader Multi-Case Analysis of Variance: MRMCaov](https://github.com/brian-j-smith/MRMCaov):  R package with underlying Fortran code for statistical comparison of diagnostic tests - such as those based on medical imaging - for which ratings have been obtained from multiple readers and on multiple cases, by Brian J. Smith

 [Multivariate Data Analysis Software in Fortran (and C)](https://mda-sw.github.io/) by Fionn Murtagh

+[nested_fit](https://github.com/martinit18/nested_fit): analysis based on the Bayesian statistics for the computation of, for a given set of data and chosen model, the complete probability distribution for each parameter and the Bayesian evidence.
+It is written in Fortran with some Python complementary routines for visualizing the output results and for doing automatic analyses of series of data.
+Associated paper: M. Trassinelli, [The Nested_fit Data Analysis Program](https://www.mdpi.com/2504-3900/33/1/14), Proceedings 33, 14 (2019)

 [npregfast](https://github.com/sestelo/npregfast): R package with Fortran code for obtaining nonparametric estimates of regression models with or without factor-by-curve interactions using local polynomial kernel smoothers or splines, by Marta Sestelo